jackworthen/photo-sphere/README.md

    - Use the File menu → Import Photos
    - Drag and drop image files directly into the application

+### Tag Management

+- **Create Tags**: Use Tags → Manage Tags or create tags during assignment
+- **Assign Tags**: Right-click photos to assign tags individually or in batches
+- **Filter by Tags**: Use the tag filter dropdown to view photos by specific tags
+- **Untagged Filter**: Quickly find photos without any tags assigned
+- **Batch Operations**: Select multiple photos for batch tag assignment or removal

 ### Supported File Formats

 **Standard Formats:**